flmmartins/kubernetes/README.md

       [ Nginx: Reverse Proxy / Load Balancer ]

 Pihole has DNS masq so it will resolve all DNS to nginx IP.
 However in a setup without DNS Masq you can install External DNS to automatically add each record to each IP.

+### How to configure pihole.conf
+You can use FTL variables and convert them to environment variables as described in [here](https://docs.pi-hole.net/docker/configuration/?h=environment+variables#environment-variables)